Relative Strength Index (RSI) Calculator

 Watch for Divergence

-RSI divergence (where price makes a new high/low but RSI doesn't) can signal a potential trend reversal.
-This is a powerful signal often used by experienced traders.
+RSI divergence — where price makes a new high/low but RSI doesn't — can signal a potential trend reversal.
+This is a powerful confirmation signal used by experienced traders.

 Adjust Lookback Periods

-While 14 periods is standard, shorter periods (e.g., 9) make RSI more sensitive to price changes, while longer periods (e.g., 21) smooth it out, making it less prone to false signals.
+While 14 periods is standard, shorter periods (e.g., 9) make RSI more sensitive to price changes, while longer periods (e.g., 21) smooth it out, reducing false signals.
+Try different values to see how RSI changes.

 Combine with Other Indicators

-The RSI is most effective when used in conjunction with other technical indicators, such as moving averages or support/resistance levels, to confirm signals and improve trading accuracy.
+RSI is most effective when used alongside other technical indicators such as moving averages or support/resistance levels to confirm signals and improve trading accuracy.

-The Relative Strength Index (RSI) Calculator is an essential tool for traders and investors to gauge the momentum of an asset's price action.
-By inputting the average gain and loss over a specified number of periods, you can instantly compute the RSI value, Relative Strength (RS), and identify whether the market is in an overbought or oversold zone.
-This powerful oscillator helps in making informed trading decisions, signaling potential reversals or confirming trend strength.
-For instance, a stock with an average gain of $1.20 and average loss of $0.57 over 14 periods will yield an RSI of 67.80, indicating strong upward momentum.
+The RSI Calculator is an essential tool for traders and investors to gauge the momentum of an asset's price action.
+By inputting the average gain and loss over a specified number of periods, you can instantly compute the RSI value, Relative Strength (RS), market zone, gain-to-loss ratio, and implied win rate.

 Relative Strength (RS) = average gain / average loss